Last Updated on June 24, 2026

 Tarpon

 Southern Texas, including Port Aransas, sees tarpon from June through September.
-They’re targeted from the jetties, the surf, and by boats working the beachfront.
+They’re targeted from the jetties, the surf, and boats working the beachfront.

 Peak season: Summer.
 See the full calendar →